dalonsoa/scientific_computing/Exercises_R/Intro_to_R_exercises.md

 # VECTOR

 The first data type we are going to work with is the vector.
-Remember that there were 6 different types of vectors:
+Remember that there are 6 different types of vectors:

 * Logical
 * Numeric
 * Integer